ProsperiLab/Dynamite/README.md

 ### Data Table

-"result_data.rds" file containing metadata distributions over time, tree statistics (e.g., Pybus's gamma), and relevant values (e.g., R0 and TMRCA) for each identified cluster.
+"result_data.rds" file containing the following information for each cluster:

+*	metadata distributions over time
+*	lineages through time for each cluster *relative to that of the total population*
+*	priority metric calculated from fraction of time spent in growth phase * growth rate
+*	tree statistics (e.g., Pybus's gamma, yule)
+*	relevant values (e.g., R0, TMRCA, timespan)

 This file can be opened with \url{need info from NANA analytics} for interactive viewing.

 ### Tree